vascolp/RemoteBlaBla/README.md

 Now, when you start your hub, it will start Remote Bla Bla.

-Notice that only Technic Hubs have a config mode, City Hubs need to be configured with the help of another Technic Hub (not enough memory on City Hub)..
+Notice that only Technic Hubs have a config mode, City Hubs need to be configured with the help of another Technic Hub (not enough memory on City Hub).
 Refer to [Remote Bla Bla manual](RemoteBlaBla.pdf) to understand how it works.
 If this is your first time with Remote Bla Bla, you really need to read the manual, there is no intuitive interface when all you have is 7 buttons and 2 lights.
 But that is the whole point of Remote Bla Bla: being able to use a hub in MOCs without a screen attached.